jericson/talavera/README.md

 ## Solo rules

 As in the two-player game, solo Talavera consists of 4 rounds of two phases.
+However, instead of completing specific orders, the goal is to decorate a flight of stairs with 4 different colors.
+Ignore the numbers on the order card.

 ### Draft phase (solo)